Psychedelic trance: Festivals

 In general, large psytrance festivals are culturally and musically diverse.

 Earthdance, the world's largest synchronized music and dance festival for peace, arose from the psychedelic trance culture.

 At the 2004 Glastonbury Festival in the United Kingdom, psytrance was given an entire day on the Glade stage.

 The Alien Safari, Vortex, and Synergy festivals are just a few of South Africa's many recurring and long-running psytrance festivals.

 Rainbow Serpent Festival, Strawberry Fields, and Earthcore (now discontinued) are just a few of Australia's long-running psytrance festivals, dubbed "doofs".

 The Boom Festival in Portugal began as a psytrance festival but has since expanded to include world music.
 It is held in summer every other year and combines social activism with cultural and spiritual elements.

 The Ozora Festival in Hungary is an arts-focused event that emphasizes connecting with nature and oneself.
 Psytrance is still very popular at this festival.

 Cultural research

 In 2007, research was conducted on the global psytrance scene.
 600 people from 40 countries provided detailed information via an online questionnaire.
 The results were published as "Beyond Subculture and Post-subculture?
 The Case of Virtual Psytrance" in the Journal of Youth Studies.

-In 2012, Graham St. John published Global Tribe: Technology, Spirituality and Psytrance, Equinox.
-(ISBN 9781845539559).
+In 2012, Graham St. John published Global Tribe: Technology, Spirituality and Psytrance.

+Controversies

+In 2025, the psytrance scene became entangled in broader entertainment-industry boycott campaigns linked to Israel's war in Gaza.
+In Portugal, the Anta Gathering festival was cancelled after local authorities withdrew approval, after a pressure campaign by BDS Portugal alleging that "psychedelic culture" cannot accept "people who have committed war crimes and crimes against humanity" citing that one of the two organisers be an IDF reservist.
+In Australia, the Earth Frequency Festival dropped Israeli duo Infected Mushroom from its lineup following a grassroots pressure campaign, the Esoteric Festival rescinded the booking of Zionist artist DJ Antinomy.
+In Spain, Own Spirit Festival faced a backlash by activists and attendees denouncing that several artists playing there expressed support for the IDF during the war and that soldiers used the festival as a vacation from it, with the organisers allowing Israeli symbols and not Palestinian ones.
+On October 2025, Psytrance figures signed an open letter called "Psytrance in Solidarity", criticizing the silence of artists that did not take a stance on the Gaza genocide and the violations of human rights in Palestine.